Cavs Rumors: Clippers Thought DeAndre Jordan To Cavs NBA Trade Was Close, Per ESPN

 Still, if Cleveland wants to get to the NBA Finals again, Jordan’s inability to consistently hit free throws could put them at a serious disadvantage.
 That said, he’s second in the league only to Andre Drummond in rebounds per game and second to Houston’s Clint Cappella in the field goal percentage categories.

 With free agency on the way, the Clippers could end up losing Jordan with nothing in return now.
-It won’t be surprising at all to see “DJ” head to a new team after this season, especially with all the rumors and headlines involving his name as well as the fact he’d probably like to play for an NBA title contender.
+It won’t be surprising at all to see “DJ” head to a new team after this season, especially with all the rumors and headlines involving his name as well as the fact that he’d probably like to play for an NBA title contender.
 It would be quite a bit of irony if the Cleveland Cavaliers are somehow able to sign the All-Star center as a free agent in order to further convince LeBron of their commitment to winning.